Aahaa..! (1997 film): Plot

-Parasuraman's daughter's wedding is fixed, and Raghu has to travel to Chidambaram on the day before the marriage for a business meeting.
+Meanwhile, Gayatri's wedding is fixed, and Raghu has to travel to Chidambaram the day before the marriage for a meeting with Janaki and to convince her to come back.
 The train in which Raghu travels meets with an accident.
-Sriram gets the information and rushes to the railway station and is shocked to see Raghu's name in the passengers’ death list.
-Sriram does not inform this to his family as he does not want his sister's wedding to be cancelled because of this.
+Sriram gets the information and rushes to the railway station and is shocked to see Raghu's name on the passengers’ death list.
+Sriram does not inform this to his family as he does not want his sister's wedding to be canceled because of this.
 Sriram hides the information and pretends to be happy in front of others.
 Meanwhile, everyone starts looking for Raghu as he is expected to return on the day of marriage.
-Sriram lies that Raghu's meeting got extended, and he is unable to attend the wedding.
+Sriram lies that Raghu is unable to attend the wedding.

-Parasuraman's daughter's wedding is done, and now Sriram informs about Raghu's death to everyone.
-All the family members get shocked hearing this.
-To everyone's surprise, Raghu suddenly comes alive to the wedding hall.
+The wedding is done, and Sriram informs everyone of Raghu's death.
+All the family members are shocked to hear this.
+To everyone's surprise, Raghu suddenly arrives at the wedding hall.
 Sriram inquires about the train accident to Raghu.
 Raghu informs that he missed boarding the train at the last minute, and he finally took a car, and luckily he was escaped from the accident.
-He apologizes to everyone as he did not inform about this to them, as he was busy with the meetings.
-Now, Parasuraman understands Sriram's responsible behavior and affection towards his sister, as he does not want her wedding to be cancelled, and starts praising Sriram.
-Meanwhile, Raghu also informs the truth about his relationship with Geetha and clarifies that Sriram is no way connected to her.
+He apologizes to everyone as he did not inform about this to them.
+Now, Parasuraman understands Sriram's responsible behavior and affection towards his sister, as he does not want her wedding to be canceled, and starts praising Sriram.
+Meanwhile, Raghu also informs the truth about his relationship with Geetha and clarifies that Sriram is not connected to her.
 Raghu also apologizes to Rajeshwari for hiding the truth about Geetha which she forgives immediately.
-At the end, Sriram marries Janaki.
+In the end, Sriram and Janaki reconcile.